notpresident35/awesome-learn-gamedev/README.md

 [C# for Beginners](https://www.robmiles.com/c-yellow-book) - A free book on C#

+[Tool Dev](https://www.youtube.com/watch?v=pZ45O2hg_30&list=PLImQaTpSAdsBKEkUvKxw6p0tpwl7ylw0d) 💠🟪 - An introduction to tool development (or creating tools to make game development more productive) and editor scripting in Unity by Freya Holmér.

 [Gamedev in Rust for Beginners](https://arewegameyet.rs/#resources) - A collection of books, tutorials, articles, and a community to boot.